Women In Technical Careers (WITC)

 For questions, emails email@example.com.

 Scholarship recipients are selected on the basis of demonstrated need and anticipated success in the program.
 Work experience, goals and aspirations, challenging personal or family circumstances, strength of letters of reference, and success during the scholarship interview will also be considered.
 Recipients will be selected from a pool of qualified applicants with consideration given to those who demonstrate the greatest financial need.

-If selected as a recipient, the student will receive up to a $10,000 scholarship award per year in financial aid assistance.
-Awards are renewable up to two years or until a degree is earned, whichever occurs first, as long at the student maintains scholarship eligibility.
+If selected as a recipient, you will receive up to a $10,000 scholarship award per year in financial aid assistance.
+Awards are renewable up to two years or until a degree is earned, whichever occurs first, as long at you maintain scholarship eligibility.